laravel-liberu/documentation/docs/backend/core.md

 ### Login attempts

-The `config.enso.auth.maxLoginAttempts` configuration option lets you customize how many login attempts the user may perform before he is given a time-out.
+The `config.liberu.auth.maxLoginAttempts` configuration option lets you customize how many login attempts the user may perform before he is given a time-out.

 Once the user reaches the set number of login attempts, he must wait 60 seconds before he may try to